XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_YimuYang.md

 * What tasks I worked on:

 	* Clean up remaining bugs in the game.
+	* Draw Class Diagram for the entire game.
+	* Draw Class Diagram for level 4 for demo.

 * What I plan to work on next: